The $P_2^1$ Margolis homology of connective topological modular forms: Introduction

 \section{Introduction}

 The connective $E_{\infty}$ ring \emph{spectrum of topological modular forms} $\tmf$ has played a vital role in computational aspects of chromatic homotopy theory over the last two decades \cite{MR2648680}, \cite{tmfbook}.
-It is essential in detecting information about the chromatic height $2$, and it has the rare quality of having rich Hurewicz image.
-There is a $K(2)$-local equivalence \cite{HopkinsMahowald} where $E_2$ is the second Morava $E$-theory and $G_{48}$ is the maximal finite subgroup of the Morava Stabilizer group $\mathbb{G}_2.$ The spectrum $E_2^{hG_{48}}$ can be used to build the $K(2)$-local sphere spectrum (see \cite{BobkovaGoerss} for details).
-Its homotopy groups approximate both the stable homotopy groups of spheres and the ring of integral modular forms.
+It is essential for detecting information about the chromatic height $2$, and it has the rare quality of having rich Hurewicz image.
+There is a $K(2)$-local equivalence \cite{HopkinsMahowald} where $E_2$ is the second Morava $E$-theory at $p=2$ and $G_{48}$ is the maximal finite subgroup of the Morava stabilizer group $\mathbb{G}_2.$ The spectrum $E_2^{hG_{48}}$ can be used to build the $K(2)$-local sphere spectrum (see~\cite{BobkovaGoerss}).
+The homotopy groups of $\tmf$ approximate both the stable homotopy groups of spheres and the ring of integral modular forms.
 In many senses, $\tmf$ is the chromatic height $2$ analogue of connective real $K$-theory $\mathit{ko}$.
-The cohomology of $\tmf$, as a module over the Steenrod algebra $\Steen$, is isomorphic to (see \cite{HopkinsMahowald}, \cite{Mathew_tmf})

-where $\Steen(2)$ is the subalgebra of $\Steen$ generated by $\Sq^1, \Sq^2$ and $\Sq^4$, which is a convenient input for the Adams spectral sequence, a popular computational tool in the subject.
 Further, the homotopy groups of $\tmf$ are completely known \cite{tbauer}.

 Let us now recall the definition of the element $\Pt \in \Steen$.
 Milnor described the mod $2$ dual Steenrod algebra $\Steen_*$ as the graded polynomial algebra \cite[App.
 1]{Milnor_Steenrod}